LordBurtz/FundurASM/README.md

 Enjoy your code being compiled!

 ## Changes made
+All interpeter settings such as `alloc` have to have `#` prepended, otherwise the compiler won't read them
 | Instruction | change |
 | --- | ---|
 | Alloc | Brand new command, it allocates space in the register.
 You know have to allocate space in your registry.
 The interpreter checks whether you are out of bounds or not. |